Paulo Maluf

 Paulo Salim Maluf (/pt/; born 3 September 1931) is a Brazilian politician with a career spanning over four decades and many functions, including those of State Governor of São Paulo, Mayor of the City of São Paulo, Congressman and Presidential candidate.
-His political base is founded on populism and the provision of major public works; he was a prolific kleptocrat.
+His political base is founded on populism and the provision of major public works; he was a prolific corrupt politician.

 His career has been plagued with substantial allegations of corruption, although he was only convicted by Brazilian Courts in 2017.
 He spent a few months in jail and is now under house arrest due to his poor health and advanced age.

 He is the president of the local branch, in the state of São Paulo, of the right-wing Progressive Party of Brazil (PP), heir to the old National Renewal Alliance (ARENA).
 Interpol has issued a Red Notice to arrest Maluf, extradite him and try him in the United States on charges of conspiracy and criminal possession.